Proven-Paradox/shaper-system/Handbook.md

 #### A Curse Most Foul
 When using a Curse Ability, you may choose one or both of the following benefits.
 * If the Curse costs HP, you may spend MP instead.
 If it costs MP, you may spend HP instead.
-* If the curse decreases a victim on the [Buff Track](#buff-tracks), the victim of your Curse also takes damage equal to your [Base Offense](#base-physicalmental-offensedefense).
-Use Base Physical Offense if the Ability is an Attack, or Base Mental Offense if the Ability is a Spell.
+* If the Curse decreases a victim on the [Buff Track](#buff-tracks), the victim of your Curse also takes damage equal to your [Offense](#step-2-b-offensedefense).
+Use Physical Offense if the Ability is an Attack, or Mental Offense if the Ability is a Spell.

 #### Ability Specialist
 Choose one Ability you already know.
 When you use that Ability, you may gain one of the following benefits: